massgov/mayflower/patternlab/docs/a11y-checklist/headings.md

 [Let's check the heading label next.⬇️](#heading-label)

-**➢ No:** If your heading level number is static or doesn't meet above conditions, you have some work to do💪
+**➢ No:** If your heading level number is static or doesn't meet these conditions, you have some work to do💪

 Here are some ideas about what you may need to do: